ansible-middleware/keycloak/roles/keycloak/README.md

             keycloak_admin_password: "changeme"
 ```

-The following is an example playbook that makes use of the role to install keycloak from local path
+The following is an example playbook that makes use of the role to install keycloak from local path on Ansible node

 ```yaml
 ---